ArjunReddy07/wind-stf/docs/thesis/md/eda.md

 <div class="sl-block is-focused" data-block-type="image" style="width: 1612.8px; height: 331.665px; left: 147.2px; top: 340.451px; min-width: 1px; min-height: 1px;" data-name="image-d0981e" data-origin-id="7f528c326e07deb5d10f76a18c7f22fd"><div class="sl-block-content" style="z-index: 14;"><img style="" data-natural-width="2480" data-natural-height="510" data-lazy-loaded="" src="https://s3.amazonaws.com/media-p.slid.es/uploads/1280418/images/7525976/wpg-daily-typical-ts_20200701_155716_fav.png"></div></div>

-One way to overcome this would be to provide to the models an exogenous feature which informed it about new commissioning ahead.
+One way to address this would be to provide to the models an exogenous feature which informed it about new commissioning ahead.
 Not every forecasting approach supports this, however, as in the case of historical average or single-input ARIMA variants.
 This would thus limit the comparability of methods performance.